shoyabsadik/IoT-based-Smart-Power-Grid-Fault-Detection-System-mini-SCADA/README.md

 * ☀️ Add a solar-powered supply for field deployment.
 * 🤖 Implement machine-learning-based classification to distinguish transient disturbances from sustained faults.
 * 🌍 Expand the system for larger smart-grid monitoring applications.

 ---

-🏛️ **Department of Electrical and Electronic Engineering** 🎓 **IUBAT — International University of Business Agriculture and Technology** 📍 Dhaka, Bangladesh

----